 Q.Who do I call if I find a wild animal or have issues with wildlife?

 If you have issues with wildlife or find an injured wild animal you can call NC Wildlife at 1-800-662-7137 or the Wildlife rescue Center at San-Lee Park at 919-776-6221.

 Q.What do I do about unwanted stray animals on my property?

-If you can safely catch the stray animal, you can bring it to our shelter.
-Otherwise, please call the Lee County Sherrif's Office to come out to pick up the animal.
+Please call the Lee County Sheriff's Office at (919) 775-5531 to come out to pick up the animal.
 If the animal cannot be caught, you will need to sign a trapping agreement with the Lee County Sherrif's Office and they will bring a trap to your property to try to catch the animal and then pick up the trap when the animal is contained.

 Q.Who can drop off animals to LCAS and is there a fee?

-Any resident of Lee County can drop an animal off at our shelter and there is never a fee for this service.
+Any resident of Lee County can drop an animal off with proof of Lee County residency.
+There is never a fee for this service.

 Q.What do I do if I have lost my pet?